AltaPay/plugin-shopware/wiki.md

     > **Note:** The **AltaPay ShopName** should match the subdomain at the beginning of your AltaPay URL.
 For example, if your payment URL is `https://demoshop.altapaysecure.com`, then the AltaPay ShopName is `demoshop`.

+3. Enable the **Change the order status to In-Progress after a successful payment** setting if you want to update the order status to **In Progress** automatically after a successful payment.

 3. Select the payment form logo to be displayed in the header of the payment form.

 4. From the Checkout Form Style dropdown, choose the preferred checkout form style.